ALeesment/Gymwolf_staging/Readme.md

   - Some exercises don't have pictures
   - In abdominal workout section, there's duplicate exercise for sit-ups
   - In personal trainer selection, there is a trainer named "Gymwolf user"
-  - Creating workplan is not located user friendly or logically.
+  - Creating workplan is not located user-friendly or logically.
 Found this only once.
 - Percentage of the session spent on the charter vs investigating new opportunities.
   - 90%/10%
 - Percentage of the session spent on: